SPGP: Structure Prototype Guided Graph Pooling: Results

 Table \ref{tab:performance_comparison} reports the experimental results of SPGP with baseline models on TUDataset.
 From the table, we find that our $\textnormal{SPGP}_{BCC+CQ}$ significantly outperforms all baselines in terms of graph classification accuracy. $\textnormal{SPGP}_{BCC+CQ}$ is up to 9.90\% and 2.66\% better than the second-best method in global pooling and hierarchical pooling baselines, respectively.
 We notice that the guided pooling using prior graph structures based on structure prototypes, in SPGP, is the main contribution to performance improvements against baselines.

 To further investigate the effects of structure prototypes, we conduct ablation studies on SPGP with only one structure prototype.
+(Due to space limit, an ablation study for without structure prototypes is discussed in Appendix \ref{appendix:ablation_proto}.)
 In Table \ref{tab:performance_comparison}, SPGP$_{BCC}$ and SPGP$_{CQ}$ are variants of SPGP that use only BCCs and cliques respectively.
 Interestingly, both variants of SPGP achieve better classification performances than all baselines except ASAP on DD dataset, which is also comparable.
 This means that providing additional graph structural information to the model during the graph pooling is useful for learning more accurate graph-level representations.
 Also, since the set of cliques can be either the BCC itself or a part of the BCC, the two graph structures can be used together as structure prototypes to provide nodes with more valuable structural information.
 For this reason, $\textnormal{SPGP}_{BCC+CQ}$ achieves better performances than SPGP$_{BCC}$ and SPGP$_{CQ}$.